 - 3.8.1.
-Following the successful completion of the examination process the Swanton Morley Neighbourhood Plan will proceed to a local referendum in the Autumn of 2019 where the residents of Swanton Morley, who are registered voters, will be asked whether they want Breckland District Council to use the Swanton Morley Neighbourhood Plan when it determines planning applications in the parish of Swanton Morley (the Neighbourhood Plan Area). - 3.8.2.
+Subject to a successful examination outcome the Swanton Morley Neighbourhood Plan will proceed to a local referendum in 2017 where the residents of Swanton Morley, who are registered voters, will be asked whether they want Breckland District Council to use the Swanton Morley Neighbourhood Plan when it determines planning applications in the parish of Swanton Morley (the Neighbourhood Plan Area). - 3.8.2.
 Provided a favourable response is received the Swanton Morley Neighbourhood Plan will become part of the statutory 'development plan' for the area which is the starting point for determining planning applications in Swanton Morley.